“DRaaS” Disaster Recovery as a Service

 How Much Will DRaaS Save Me?

-• Secondary costs include lost business opportunities that are never recovered.
-For example the shipment you never make because a deadline is missed.
-Or customers that lose confidence because you can’t promptly address their service needs.
-Secondary costs also include management attention that is consumed by communicating with customers and others about your outage.
-Secondary costs often grow exponentially with the length of an outage.
+• Secondary costs – includes lost business opportunities that are never recovered and often grow exponentially with the length of an outage.
+For example, a shipment you never make because of a missed deadline, or customers that lose confidence because you can’t promptly address their service needs.
+Secondary costs also include management time consumed by communicating with customers and others about an outage.

-For most businesses, these costs can amount to at least 1% of annual revenue for each day of IT outage.
-DRaaS will typically pay for itself in the first two days of an outage.
-And while some “disasters” can be remediated in a matter of days, others can take weeks or months to resolve.
+For most businesses, these IT outages cost at least 1% of annual revenue for each outage day, so DRaaS will typically pay for itself in the first two days of an outage.
+And while some “disasters” can be remediated in days, others can take weeks or months to resolve.

 What Makes PCG DRaaS Different?

-The Acronis DRaaS system PCG uses is among the fastest available.
-But a DRaaS solution is about much more than technology.
-It is about the team that implements the solution, tests it regularly, maintains the documentation up-to-date and ensures your data is secure.
+PCGiT’s Acronis DRaaS system is among the fastest available, but a DRaaS solution is about much more than technology.
+It is the TEAM that implements the solution, tests it regularly, and maintains and updates documentation that ensures your data is secure.
+To keep your business running after a disaster, contact us today.